BlockAce01/myBlog/docs/prd/8-epic-3-the-complete-devops-automation-pipeline.md

 # Epic 3: The Complete DevOps Automation Pipeline

-**Epic Goal:** To take the verified local application and build the entire automated CI/CD pipeline to deploy it to a production-like environment on AWS.
+**Epic Goal:** To take the fully developed and tested application (post-development completion) and build the entire automated CI/CD pipeline to deploy it to a production-like environment on AWS.

 **Stories:**